yrikw/marketplace_app/README.md

 2. Food waste costs the economy about $20 billions each year
 3. Food waste accounts for more than five per cent of Australia’s greenhouse gas emissions
 <br>
-As I discussed there is no platform for seller to sell home grown vegetables, so people sometimes throw food away even if the food is not expired or uneatble.
+As I discussed there is no platform to sell home grown vegetables, so people sometimes throw food away even if the food is not expired or uneatble.
-The food waste is one of the global problem and we need to work on it as a personal and as a community.
-In this application, they can sell their vegetables or fruits in thier community and they can also make a connection with someone who has a same interests.
+The food waste is one of the global problem and we need to work on it.
+In this application, they can sell their vegetables or fruits in their local community and they can also make a connection with someone who has a same interests.
 The goal of this project is to reduce food waste at home and provodes an opprtunity to sell/buy home grown vegetables and other homemade food.
 It will also help accelerate local trade market and revitalises local economy.

 ## Links